angular/angular/aio/aio-builds-setup/docs/overview--http-status-codes.md

   segment).

 - **403 (Forbidden)**:
-  Trying to access a sub-directory.
+  Trying to access a subdirectory.

 - **404 (Not Found)**:
   File not found.